Simibrum/talking_text/README.md

 ## Quran Preprocessing

 The Quran JSON file is ordered by chapters and verses.
+I have flattened this structure to provide a set of verses with chapter information.